Bali

 - Taman Ayun Temple

 A temple whose name means "beautiful garden', the Taman Ayun Temple is known as one of the most attractive temples in Bali.
 This grand temple sits on the compound surrounded by lush, manicured gardens, a moat, fountains, canals, and ornate wooden gates.
 Located in the village of Mengwi, this UNESCO World Heritage site was constructed in 1634 to serve as the Royal family's temple of the Mengwi dynasty.
 The odalan of the Taman Ayun Temple occurs every 210 days.
-This religious ceremony spans several days and is the only time the third courtyard in the complex, jaba jero, is accessible.- Ubud
+This religious ceremony spans several days and is the only time the third courtyard in the complex, jaba jero, is accessible.

 The sprawling green town of Ubud sits in the uplands of central Bali.
 This quaint town is comprised of fourteen different villages, each run by its own committee.
 Ubud is popularly known as an arts and crafts hub and the cultural center of Bali.
 With a population of around 30,000, this town is home to vibrant rainforests, terraced rice paddies, and countless Hindu temples and shrines.
 Home to one of Bali's royal families, this cultural town is famous for its arts and crafts.
 Much of Ubud consists of artisans' workshops as well as art galleries.
-Some of the world's most well-known artisans have visited the area, and a handful have also worked here!- Mount Agung
+Some of the world's most well-known artisans have visited the area, and a handful have also worked here!

 Although Bali is known for many things, nothing compares to its iconic rice terraces.
 The area surrounding Jatiluwih is home to some of Bali's most beautiful terraces, known worldwide for their exotic appearances.
 These rice fields are spread out over 1,400 acres below the Batukaru mountain range.
 The rice terraces here and throughout Bali are cared for and maintained by an irrigation system that allows rice harvests up to four times every year.
 The irrigation system, known as 'subak,' dates back to the 9th century and is still used today.